dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

     -rw-rw-r-- 1 613600004 613600004 4.8M May 20 10:57 /data/eumetsat/ad-hoc/observations.nc

-ECMWF data is not visible in the EUMETSAT data centre, and vice versa.
+Crucially, ECMWF data is not visible in the EUMETSAT data centre, and vice versa.

 ## Our Calculation